 - Add salt to the batter and mix well.
 Heat a flat tava/dosa pan, add a dab of gingely oil and wipe it well on the pan with a paper towel.

-- Pour a ladle of batter in the center of the tava, and slowly spread it circles usign the back of the ladle.
+- Pour a ladle of batter in the center of the tava, and slowly spread it circles using the back of the ladle.
 Dot the edges with gingely oil, let it cook on one side for a minute or until the edges turn brown.
-Flip and cook on the other side.
-Serve it hot with any chutney/Sambar of your choice.